Forget watching share prices and buying single stocks. It’s time consuming, risky and there’s a better way.

 Step 5: Hang on and hope for the best

-Some adventurous types may have built a DIY portfolio of blue chip single stocks.
+Some adventurous investor types may have built a DIY portfolio of blue chip and dividend single stocks.
 Good old dividend paying companies such as British Gas, Shell, Barclays, and Rolls Royce.

-It’s as if these companies we own the shares in are mocking and punishing us for making the wrong decisions at the wrong times.
+It’s as if the stock market Gods are mocking and punishing us for making the wrong decisions at the wrong times.
 How can it be that a stock drops 10% despite beating its earning estimates?
 We even spent time pouring over the financial reports, just like the professional traders do.

 Unfortunately there is no preventative vaccine for the stock traders bug.

 While our stock picking effort might strike gold on occasion, buying single company stocks is extremely risky.
 Only those with a truly disciplined buy and hold mentality can survive the single stock investment roller coaster.
 The most successful passive investors avoid checking share prices.
-In fact they sometimes elect not receive monthly statements and only check their portfolios once a year.
-This strategy removes emotions.
+In fact they sometimes elect not receive monthly statements and only check their portfolios once a year. in order to risk re-balance as needed.
+This passive strategy removes emotions.

-Millions of people saw their retirements flushed away when they panic sold stocks in 2008-2010.
-If they had avoided checking share prices and reading the doomsday news, they would have held onto their stocks and their portfolios would be worth more now than ever.
+Millions of people saw their retirements flushed away when they panic sold stocks in 2008-2010 and March 2020.
+If they had avoided checking share prices and reading the news, they would have held onto their stocks and their portfolios would now be worth more now than ever.

 Read How the Worlds Worst Market Timer Succeeded Buying at the Worst Times

-Company mis-management can also sink the stock price.
+Company mismanagement can also sink the stock price.
 All it takes is one company cock up and your beloved share can flush years of gains down the toilet.
-Yes I’m talking about you VW, Mitsubishi, Enron, Lumber Liquidators, Northern Rock.
+Yes I’m talking about you VW, Mitsubishi, Enron, Lumber Liquidators, Northern Rock, Neil Woodford etc etc.

-Let’s look at a few examples of some darling stocks which have quickly fallen from favour (as of June 2016).
+Let’s look at a few examples of some darling stocks which have quickly fallen from favour.

 Financial company Aberdeen Asset Management is trading down 37% from April 2015-2016.
 Looks like they’ll need to raise invest fees management fees to raise profits.